 It is increasingly difficult for defendants to win at the demurrer stage in negligence cases in Virginia.
 A recent Virginia Supreme Court decision further eviscerated the power of the demurrer and confirmed the Court’s apparent change in direction on this issue, away from the requirement that Plaintiffs must allege proximate cause and…

-Stan Wellman was born at Edwards AFB, California in 1962.
-He has a broad civil litigation practice, which includes the areas of transportation, premises and products liability, commercial, construction, day…
+Stan Wellman has a broad civil litigation practice, which includes the areas of transportation and trucking, premises and products liability, construction, day care, defamation, sexual abuse, admiralty, aviation, toxic tort,…

 John Owen was born in East Liverpool, Ohio in 1970.
 He joined Harman Claytor in June of 2000.
 Prior to entering the practice of law, John served as vice-president of…